Megan Jaquiery Barrister

 • Defence of a medical practitioner facing charges of injuring with intent to injure and attempting to pervert the course of justice.
 Associated representation on employment and other issues he was facing with the Medical Council and local DHB.

-Sexual offences, especially involving historical abuse, minors and members of the military
+Sexual offences, including historical sexual abuse and members of the military

 • Prosecution of one of the oldest historical sexual abuse cases in NZ.
 Offending from the 1950s & 1960s, including rape and indecent assault charges brought under the 1908 Crimes Act, when the victim/defendant’s daughter was aged 5 to 14 years.